FoxtrotPerry/FoxtrotPerry-AutoExec/README.md

 ## First Installation Steps:

-1. Drag and drop the *"FP-AutoExec"* folder into your *"cfg"* folder.
+1. Drag and drop the *"fp/"* folder into your *"cfg"* folder.
    (Steam\SteamApps\common\Counter-Strike Global Offensive\csgo\cfg)
-2. Add `+exec FP-AutoExec\autoexec` to your launch options.
+2. Add `+exec fp/autoexec` to your launch options.
 3. Launch CS:GO
 4. Read the genetrated text and tables, enjoy!

-*Note*: If you don't see the generated text for whatever reason and you are sure the folder is in the correct spot,  just use the command `exec FP-AutoExec\autoexec`.
+*Note*: If you don't see the generated text for whatever reason and you are sure the folder is in the correct spot,  just use the command `exec fp/autoexec`.

 ---